 1st Broadwindsor Guides – for girls aged 10-14 yrs.

-West Dorset Rangers – for girls aged 14-18
+Serving all of West Dorset, West Dorset Rangers – for girls aged 14-18.

-M.U.G.A. – The Multi Use Games Area, affectionately known as MUGA, next to the school opened in 2019 and offers a wide range of sporting options including tennis, basketball, hockey, netball, football, bowls and badminton.
+M.U.G.A. – The Multi Use Games Area, affectionately known as the MUGA, next to the school opened in 2019 and offers a wide range of sporting options including tennis, basketball, hockey, netball, football, bowls and badminton.
 The MUGA is free to use.
+Read more HERE.

-Football – there are a lot of football opportunities for boys and girls in this area and more young people are playing than ever.
-Organised football is linked with established clubs in Bridport, Beaminster and Crewkerne.
+There are a lot of football opportunities for boys and girls in this area and more young people are playing than ever.
+Organised football is linked with established clubs in Drimpton, Beaminster, Crewkerne and Bridport.

-Horn Park Quarry, a nature reserve between Beaminster and Broadwindsor, is home to fossils of international interest dating back 170 million years.
+Horn Park Quarry is a nature reserve between Beaminster and Broadwindsor.
+It is home to fossils of international interest dating back 170 million years.
 It is the country’s smallest natural nature reserve and contains what geologists describe as the most significant examples of ammonites in Britain.
 Beaminster Museum, in association with Natural England, is responsible for Horn Park Quarry and have the intention of organising visitor days as they did two years ago.

-Keeping in touch under lockdown . . .
+Keeping in touch in or out of lockdown . . .

 You have to sign up, which is free and you’ll be asked for your email address and your date of birth.
 Once you have verified your email address, you can begin using Zoom.
 The ‘Zoom Client for Meetings’ will download automatically when you start or join your first Zoom meeting.
 If you are having difficulties, you can download it HERE.